lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Similarly, a spoofed ACK REQ will trigger the sending of a SCHC ACK, which may be much larger than the ACK REQ if WINDOW_SIZE is large.
 These consequences should be borne in mind when defining profiles for SCHC over specific LPWAN technologies.

+### Fragmentation as a way to bypass Network Inspection
+Fragmentation is known for potentially allowing to force through a Network Inspection device (e.g. firewall) packets that would be rejected if unfragmented.
+This involves sending overlapping fragments to rewrite fields whose initial value let the Network Inspection device to let the flow go through.

+SCHC F/R is expected to be used over one LPWAN link, where no Network Inspection device is expected to sit.
+As described in {{FunctionalMapping}}, even if the SCHC F/R on the Network infrastructure side is located in the Internet, a tunnel is to be established between it and the NGW.

 # Acknowledgements